ucode/udocs/docs/operators.md

 ### Relational operators

-A comparison operator compares *two operands* and returns a *Boolean* value based on whether the comparison is true.
+A comparison operator compares *two operands* and returns a *Boolean* value based on the comparison.

 The following are relational operators :